 Art and Craft Lessons

 Disney Drawing Lessons

-When we went to Disneyland last year, my son and I really enjoyed doing the Disney drawing lesson at California Adventure.
+The last time we went to Disneyland, my teenage son and I really enjoyed doing the Disney drawing lesson at California Adventure.
 We were taught how to draw Daisy Duck by a real Disney artist.
-Well, no one is going to Disneyland right now.
+Well, not everyone can get to Disneyland.
 Luckily, there are dozens of lessons online!
 This one is teaching how to draw Minnie Mouse: